-Members of the parish were canvassed for views via a questionnaire within our regular newsletter and the results of this were published on line and presented at a council meeting in autumn 2021.
+The Neighbourhood Plan has emerged through community consultation.
+Members of the parish were canvassed for views via a questionnaire within our regular newsletter and the results of this were published online and presented at a Parish Council meeting in Autumn 2021.